gregdegruy/opengl-playground/wiki/BasicOOP.md

                 * OpenlGL uses 0 to 1 as coordinate space then scales up.
         * Model view projection matrix
             * View matrix control camera (simulated by translating all on screen objects).
-            * Model matrix code for our object (has position, rotatation, and scale).
+            * Model matrix code for our object (has position, rotation, and scale).
     * Vector: directional or positional (where does ball go, where does camera go?).

-## Visual Studio 2019 Properities
+## Visual Studio 2019 Properties
 Solution should target 32 bit `x86` since opengl libs are `0x20` bit compatible.
 C/C++
 * General: Add GLFW and glew include locations using `$(SolutionDir)`.